TobMTV/Networks---Unipd/README.md

 <a href="url"><img src="https://github.com/TobMTV/Networks---Unipd/blob/master/networking-infographic.png"></a>
 <dl>

-On that repository i will list my preparation exercise for networks exam (some of them need a look to work).
+On that repository i will list my preparation exercises for networks exam (some of them need a look to work).
 You will find these topics:

 - **ARP**